 If you don't have a family name that you want to bestow upon your baby, then you may still want to give them a moniker that means something to you, to others, and one day, to them.
 Although all titles have a meaning of sorts, some go back further and are rooted in history; Arabic baby names fit that bill.
 Arabic baby names come from the 22 countries in the Middle East and Africa that form the Arab League.

 The language comes from the Semitic family, of which Hebrew, Aramaic, and Phoenician also belong.
-The Arab language goes back—way back.
+The Arabic language goes back—way back.
 In fact, it's rumored to have originated in the second millennium B.C. and is actually interwoven into both the Muslim and Christian religions.
 Needless to say, these names have heart and are particularly unique over here in the States.

 This moniker means "king, ruler" in Arabic, so it's ideal if you're looking for a regal title for your little one.
 Fun fact: It is actually given as a name to royalty in Arabic countries, including leaders of provinces and caliphs.
 Actor Omar Epps bestowed this name upon his son.